jj-math-j/notes_math/arithmetic.md

 - **operand**: an input value in an operation (the building blocks of calculation)

-- **operator**: a fixed symbol representing an operation in an expression
+- **operator**: a fixed symbol representing an operation within an expression

 - **operation**: a deterministic process applied to operands that yields a new value, representing a condensed version of the original expanded operation